Phentermine and Constipation

 Eating more fiber-rich foods, like broccoli, can help relieve phentermine constipation

-Adult women need 25 grams of fiber per day, while men require 38 grams on average ( 10 ).
+Adult women need 25 grams of fiber per day.
+In comparison, men require an average of 38 grams ( 10 ).

-To fight phentermine constipation, eat more fiber-rich foods like whole fruit and vegetables with edible skins, whole grains, and legumes (e.g., lentils, beans, or peas).
+To combat phentermine-induced constipation, incorporate more fiber-rich foods into your diet, such as whole fruits and vegetables with edible skins, whole grains, and legumes (e.g., lentils, beans, or peas).

 NOTE: Eating more fiber can worsen constipation if you’re not getting enough fluids.
 So, as you increase fiber intake, make sure to drink plenty of water as well.